AL-NFLY/spotiplay/README.md

 # Spotiplay
-This is a full-stack music streaming website equipped with user authentication and online transaction/subscription, inspired by Spotify.
+This is a full-stack music streaming website equipped with user authentication and online transactions/subscriptions modal, inspired by Spotify.

 Techstack:
 - Typescript